 We are proposing that our stockholders approve the amendment of the EyeGate Pharmaceuticals, Inc. 2014 Equity Incentive Plan (as amended, the "2014 Plan" and such amendment, the "Plan Amendment") to increase by 6,000,000 shares the number of authorized shares of common stock available for issuance under the 2014 Plan from 2,040,123 shares to 8,040,123 shares.
-Our board of directors believes that our continued growth and success depends, in large part, on our ability to maintain a competitive position by attracting, retaining and motivating key employees with experience and ability, which is vital to our future success, and to align our employees" compensation with building shareholder value.
+Our board of directors believes that our continued growth and success depends, in large part, on our ability to maintain a competitive position by attracting, retaining and motivating key employees with experience and ability, which is vital to our future success, and to align our employees' compensation with building shareholder value.
 Our 2014 Plan is an integral part of this strategy.
 An increase in shares available under the 2014 Plan is necessary not only to retain current employees but also to attract new talent as we grow.
-We anticipate that the shares currently available under our 2014 Plan will be insufficient to meet our future needs, thus potentially impairing our ability to attract and retain key employees, directors and consultants of the Company and to further the growth and financial success of the Company by aligning the interests of such persons through ownership with the interests of our stockholders.
+We anticipate that the shares currently available under our 2014 Plan will be insufficient to meet our future needs, thus potentially impairing our ability to attract and retain key employees through the grant of stockbased awards.
+The 2014 Plan is designed to attract, motivate and retain employees, directors and consultants of the Company and to further the growth and financial success of the Company by aligning the interests of such persons through ownership with the interests of our stockholders.